NCAS-CMS/cfdm/docs/source/philosophy.rst

 implementation, the :ref:`cfdm.core <class_core>` package, that
-includes no functionality beyond that mandated by the CF data model, including any information about the netCDF encoding of field constucts.
+includes no functionality beyond that mandated by the CF data model, including any information about the netCDF encoding of field constructs.
 This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities.